Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Ascot is $67,188 and average income stands at $125,410.
-In comparison, Greater Brisbane has a median income of $58,236 and an average income of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year ending June 2023, current estimates for Ascot would be approximately $73,846 (median) and $137,838 (average) as of September 2025.
-According to the 2021 Census, incomes in Ascot rank highly nationally, with household, family, and personal incomes between the 80th and 89th percentiles.
-In Ascot, 27.4% of individuals earn over $4,000 weekly, contrasting with the broader area where the $1,500 - $2,999 bracket is highest at 33.3%.
-Higher earners make up a substantial portion, with 37.5% exceeding $3,000 weekly.
-Housing accounts for 14.5% of income, and residents rank in the 81st percentile for disposable income.
-The area's SEIFA income ranking places it in the 9th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Ascot is exceptionally high nationally.
+The median income is $67,188 and the average income stands at $125,410.
+This contrasts with Greater Brisbane's figures of a median income of $58,236 and an average income of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $73,846 (median) and $137,838 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes all rank highly in Ascot, between the 80th and 89th percentiles nationally.
+The earnings profile shows that 27.4% of the population (2,013 individuals) fall within the $4000+ income range, contrasting with the broader area where the $1,500 - 2,999 bracket leads at 33.3%.
+Higher earners represent a substantial presence with 37.5% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+Housing accounts for 14.5% of income while strong earnings rank residents within the 81st percentile for disposable income and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income